icedevml/zxp-native-usb-adapter-64bit-hack/README.md

    ```
 3. Build the source code from this repository with CMake (using MSVC, in "Release" profile), this would generate `MQALLOC.dll`.
 4. Put the patched `ZebraNativeUsbAdapter_64.dll` that you've got from step (2) together with `MQALLOC.dll` instead of the original DLL.
 Both files should be placed in the same directory.

-## Disclaimer

-Information and binary releases are provided here only to increase the compatibility.